-To address these gaps, this study presents a unified end-to-end framework that integrates multi-view collaboration, multi-modality fusion, and temporal modeling within a single learnable architecture, as illustrated in Fig.~\ref{fig:xet_v2x_diagram}.
-By jointly exploiting complementary geometric cues from distributed LiDARs and semantic information from multiple cameras, the proposed framework establishes a shared BEV representation that supports cross-view consistency and long-horizon motion reasoning.
-A dual-layer cross-modal and cross-view attention mechanism enables fine-grained interaction between heterogeneous features, while Transformer-based temporal encoding captures long-term trajectories and mitigates occlusion-induced discontinuities.
-Extensive experiments on the V2X-Seq-SPD~\cite{yu2023v2x} and V2X-Sim~\cite{li2022v2x} datasets demonstrate substantial improvements in both detection and tracking performance over single-view or single-modality baselines.
+To address these gaps, we propose a unified end-to-end framework that jointly integrates multiview collaboration, multimodal fusion, and temporal modeling within a single learnable architecture.
+Unlike conventional tracking-by-detection pipelines, the proposed framework performs spatial perception, cross-agent fusion, and temporal reasoning tasks in a unified optimization process, as illustrated in Fig.~\ref{fig:xet_v2x_diagram}.
+By jointly exploiting complementary geometric cues from distributed LiDAR systems and semantic information from multiple cameras, the proposed framework establishes a shared BEV representation that supports cross-view consistency and long-horizon motion reasoning.
+A dual-layer cross-modal and cross-view attention mechanism enables fine-scale interaction between heterogeneous features, and Transformer-based temporal encoding captures long-term trajectories and mitigates occlusion-induced discontinuities.
+Extensive experiments based on the V2X-Seq-SPD~\cite{yu2023v2x} and V2X-Sim~\cite{li2022v2x} benchmarks demonstrate substantial improvements in both detection and tracking performance over single-view, unimodal, and tracking-by-detection cooperative perception baselines.

-The contributions are summarized as follows: \begin{itemize} \item We propose a unified end-to-end 3D spatiotemporal perception framework that jointly integrates multi-view collaboration, multi-modality fusion, and temporal modeling within a single optimization process. \item We design a dual-layer cross-modal-cross-view interaction module and a shared BEV representation that achieve robust geometric alignment and information completion across distributed agents. \item We demonstrate state-of-the-art performance on large-scale V2X benchmarks, showing significant gains in long-range detection, occlusion handling, and multi-object tracking stability. \end{itemize}
+The contributions of this study are summarized as follows: \begin{itemize} \item We propose a unified end-to-end 3-D spatiotemporal perception framework that jointly integrates multiview collaboration, multimodal fusion, and temporal modeling within a single optimization process. \item We design a dual-layer cross-modal-cross-view interaction module and a shared BEV representation that achieve robust geometric alignment and complete information transfer across distributed agents. \item We demonstrate state-of-the-art performance for large-scale V2X benchmarks and show consistent improvements over single-view perception baselines, unimodal perception systems, and tracking-by-detection cooperative perception methods. \end{itemize}

 The remainder of this paper is organized as follows.
-Section II reviews the related works relevant to this study.
-In Section III, we present XET-V2X, our proposed multi-modal fused end-to-end tracking framework for V2X Collaboration.
+Section II provides a review of the related works relevant to this study.
+In Section III, we present XET-V2X, our proposed multimodal fused end-to-end tracking framework for V2X collaboration.
 Section IV details the experimental results and analysis.
 Finally, Section V concludes the paper.